bhonesh1998/YatraBot/README.md

 ## Deployment

 Actually we have to make activities in android application using java and xml files.we can deploy that in android app directly.
-We have to give permissions like gps,internet and storage also.
+We have to give permissions like gps,internet and storage also(Api>23).

 ## Authors
 * **Umesh Kumar kumawat** - *Android developer* - [Umeshkumar9414](https://github.com/Umeshkumar9414)